 As pointed out in \cite{BrewkaE07}, for many logics, $\KB^\infty_i=\KB^\omega_i$ holds and the iteration even stops after finitely many steps.
-This is also the case for the slightly revised scenario in Ex.~\ref{ex-reducible}.
-Moreover, as a consequence of Prop.~\ref{prop:GEuniqueForDefinite}, no self-justifications can occur in the grounded equilibrium of definite \rMCSs.
+This is also the case for the slightly revised scenario in Example~\ref{ex-reducible}.
+Moreover, as a consequence of Proposition~\ref{prop:GEuniqueForDefinite}, no self-justification can occur in the grounded equilibrium of definite \rMCSs.

 This fixpoint iteration cannot be applied to arbitrary reducible \rMCSs right away as, e.g., $\naf$ in the bridge rule bodies and non-reduced knowledge bases may allow the removal of already derived information in the iteration.
 To counter that, we introduce the notion of a reduct for \rMCSs where, for a bridge rule of the form (\ref{bridgerule}), $\BRBd{r}^+=\{a_1,\ldots, a_j\}$) and $\BRBd{r}^-=\{a_{j+1},\ldots,a_m\}$.